Ḹ: Āryabhaṭa numeration

 Aryabhata used Devanagari letters for numbers, very similar to the Greek numerals, even after the invention of Indian numerals.
-The "Ll" sign was used to modify a consonant's value ×10^8, but the vowel letter did not have an inherent value by itself.
+The "Ḹ" sign was used to modify a consonant's value ×10^8, but the vowel letter did not have an inherent value by itself.

 Historic Ḹ

 There are three different general early historic scripts - Brahmi and its variants, Kharoṣṭhī, and Tocharian, the so-called slanting Brahmi. Ḹ as found in Brahmi was missing in earlier geometric styles, but emerged during more flowing styles of Brahmi, such as the Kushana and Gupta.
 In both Tocharian and Kharoṣṭhī, Ḹ is not currently known from any source materials.